nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-4/index.md

 For each run we also logged the model, which will be useful later on.

-The experiments were ran, creating an experiment for each model, and three different runs for each experiment with each of the learning rates.
+The experiments were run, creating an experiment for each model, and three different runs for each experiment with each of the learning rates.

-## Analysing Results
+## Analysing results

 Now that we've run some experiments, it's time to analyse the results!
 To do this, we can go back to the workspace, where we'll find our newly created experiments with several runs.

 ![Shows the Experiment UI, with several tabs containing varied information.](./images/exp-6.png "Fig. 2 - List of experiments")

-Clicking in one experiment, here's what we'll see:
+Clicking on one experiment, here's what we'll see:

 ![Shows the Experiment UI, with several tabs containing varied information.](./images/exp-2.png "Fig. 3 - The Experiment UI")